guiopen/tsp-optimization/README.md

 This configuration increases the maximum frequency limit to 1800MHz for a performance boost in more demanding games.
 However, it's important to note that this will increase heat generation and battery consumption more then it's increase in performance..

 **Important:** Avoid setting the maximum frequency to 2000MHz.
-This overclocked frequency is outside the CPU's supported range and offers minimal performance gains while significantly increasing device's temperature.
+This overclocked frequency is outside the CPU's supported range and offers minimal performance gains while significantly increasing device's temperature and potentially reducing CPU/SOC lifespan.

 ### 5. Limitations: Shared Frequency Policy